-How To Delete All of Your Instagram Photos [February 2021]
+How to Delete All of Your Instagram Photos

 If you have several photos that you want to delete, Instagram does not provide any tools for carrying out the task.
-Unfortunately, as time goes by, you’ll notice your Instagram account becomes overwhelmed with photos and posts of the past.
-Some of which you may no longer want to display as proudly as you once did.
+As time goes by, your Instagram account becomes overwhelmed with photos and posts of the past, some of which you may no longer want to display.

-Perhaps you feel like it is time to purge your old photos but you want to keep your account open.
+Perhaps you feel it is time to purge your old photos, but you want to keep your account open.
 After all, creating a new account, gathering all of your friends and followers, and starting over can be quite a headache.
-The simplest way to remove everything is by deleting your account entirely, but then you run into the other issue of setting up a new account.
+The simplest way to remove everything is by deleting your account entirely, but in doing so, you run into the other issue of setting up a new account.

-Fortunately, we have some alternative methods for you to use that keep your account open but lets you remove your Instagram photos.
+Fortunately, you can use some alternative methods to keep your account open but still remove Instagram photos.
 There are also third-party apps that do the trick.
 Thankfully, some app developers have stepped up to the plate, which gives you some good choices to delete all Instagram photos.

 This workaround is somewhat tedious, but it gets the job done.

-Note: This can only be done using Android or iOS applications.
-Unfortunately, it won’t work from a web browser.
-If you feel it’s easier to use a computer though, you can download an emulator like Bluestacks, download the Android version of Instagram, and perform this workaround there.
+Note: You can only do this workaround using Android or iOS applications.
+It won’t work from a web browser.
+If you feel it’s easier to use a computer, you can download an emulator like Bluestacks, install the Android version of Instagram, then perform this workaround there.

-Locate one of your Instagram posts and click the three horizontal dots in the upper right-hand corner, then tap Edit.
+- Locate one of your Instagram posts, click the “horizontal ellipsis” (three horizontal dots) in the upper right-hand corner, then select “Edit.”

-Make up a hashtag that you know no one is going to use, as seen in the image below.
-Then hit the checkmark once you’ve added it to your post.
+- Make up a “hashtag” that you know no one will use, as seen in the image below.
+Tap the “checkmark” once you’ve added it to your post.
 Do this for each picture you’ve posted.

-This will filter all of your posts and pictures so that you can easily delete them from one place.
+This process filters the results so that all of your marked posts and pictures with the hashtag appear, and then you can quickly delete them from one place.